Scientific Name

 Origin

-This succulent is a hybrid that results from a chance cross-pollination made by Hubert Oudshoorn in 2001 of two unknown seedling selections of Hylotelephium telephium (formerly Sedum telephium).
-It was discovered and selected by the inventor in Rijpwetering, Netherlands, in 2002 and patented (PP16888) in 2006.
+Hylotelephium 'Xenox' is a hybrid made by Hubert Oudshoorn in 2001 from a chance cross-pollination of two unknown seedling selections of Hylotelephium telephium (formerly Sedum telephium).
+It was discovered by the inventor in Rijpwetering, Netherlands, in 2002 and patented (PP16888) in 2006.

 Description

 Hylotelephium 'Xenox', also known as Hylotelephium telephium 'Xenox', is a clump-forming succulent with basal branches that bear glaucous purple-green leaves that deepen to burgundy-purple with age.
-It has a semi-upright habit, growing to 20 inches (50 cm) tall.
-Leaves are thick, fleshy, broadly ovate with slightly toothed margins, and arranged in opposite pairs.
-They are up to 3.2 inches (8 cm) long and 2 inches (5 cm) wide.
+It has a semi-upright habit and can grow to 20 inches (50 cm) tall.
+The leaves are fleshy, broadly ovate with slightly toothed margins, and arranged in opposite pairs.
+They can measure up to 3.2 inches (8 cm) long and 2 inches (5 cm) wide.

-Flowers are star-shaped, up to 0.3 inches (0.8 cm) in diameter, with a harmonious color range (from red to pink and white) from bud to flower.
-They appear in large, compact, terminal and axillary clusters in summer.
+The star-shaped flowers have a harmonious color range (from red to pink and white) from bud to flower.
+They can reach up to 0.3 inches (0.8 cm) in diameter and appear in large, compact, terminal and axillary clusters in summer.

 How to Grow and Care for Hylotelephium 'Xenox'